ecodonohoe/css-animation/README.md

 # css-animation
-Repo for practicing tips and trips in css.
+Repo for practicing tips and tricks in css.